Alexart1995/Philosophers/README.md

 The question of the task is to develop a behavior model (parallel algorithm) in which none of the philosophers will starve, that is, they will forever alternate between eating and thinking.

 # Make commands
-'''
+'make' to compile program.
-make to compile program.
+'make clean' to clean all object files.
-make clean to clean all object files. make fclean to remove executable files. make re to recompile this project.
+'make fclean' to remove executable files.
-'''
+'make re' to recompile this project.

 # Accepted parameters
 'number_of_philosophers' The number of philosophers and also the number of forks.